Shweta-dogra/Triweb-Learning/README.md

 A collection of awesome projects and various web development concepts.

 This repo aims to learn and create.
-This is for familiarization with various tech-stacks.
+This is for familiarization with MERN Stack and various other tech-stacks.

 ## How to use this repository
 Navigate through the folders and files within this repository to access the programming resources you're interested in.